Why Does My Guitar Need A Setup?

 Isn’t once a year overkill?

-Simply put, no. Going back to the car analogy, if you love your guitar, you’ll love to take care of it.
-Even if you don’t play it as often as you’d like.
+Simply put, no!
+If you love your guitar, you’ll want to take care of it – even if you don’t play it as often as you’d like.

-There are players that go years without getting a setup, but that could be down to pure laziness or they may be happy with the current feel of their instrument.
-Though they may be accustomed to its quirks.
-Which is fine too.
-But remember, you might have a slight issue with your frets or the neck warping and not even realise it’s happening!
+There are players that go years without getting a setup, but that could be down to pure laziness, or they might have the knowledge to do it themselves, or they might be accustomed to its quirks.
+But remember: you might have an issue with your frets or with neck warping and not even realise that it’s happening!

 Featured Products